 A CPAP machine compressor generates a continuous stream of air from an air filter into a flexible tube.
 Then the air travels into a mask that is sealed around your mouth or nose.
-These devices ensure that you have an ample supply of oxygen in your body while you’re sleeping.
-CPAP machines can be a great alternative to a mouth device oral appliance because they won’t push your jaw forward or affect the position of your jaw.
+This device provides positive airway pressure to ensure that you have ample supply of oxygen in your body while you’re sleeping.
+CPAP machines can be a great alternative to dental devices because they don’t push your jaw forward or affect the position of your jaw, causing facial pain.

 You simply place the mask over your mouth while you sleep.
-The downside of using these machines is that they may cause difficulty and discomfort in falling asleep, especially in the beginning.
+But on the downside using this machine may cause difficulty and discomfort in falling asleep, especially in the beginning.

 Mandibular Advancement Device

-Mandibular repositioning devices are designed to fix sleep apnea symptoms, especially from TMJ disorder, by gently shifting the jaw forward.
+A mandibular advancement device or mandibular advancement splint is designed to fix sleep apnea symptoms, especially those related to TMJ disorder, by gently shifting the jaw forward.
 This prevents the soft tissues in your throat and mouth from collapsing into the airway.

-They look similar to a mouth guard that is used in sports.
+They look similar to mouth guards used in sports.
 These contraptions snap over the lower and upper dental arches and have metal hinges to allow your lower jaw to move forward.

 Tongue Retaining Device

-Tongue retaining devices are used to keep the tongue in a neutral position so that it won’t block the airway.
+Tongue retaining devices are used to keep the tongue in the right position so that it doesn’t block the airway.
 This device is usually a desirable treatment option if you’re unable to tolerate a mouth guard or CPAP.

 Which One is Right for Me?

-Typically, you’ll work with a doctor and a sleep dentist to help you decide the best oral sleep apnea device designed for your condition.
-First, your doctor needs to make sure you are a candidate for oral appliance therapy.
+Typically, you’ll work with a doctor and a dentist experienced in sleep-related breathing disorders to help you decide the best oral sleep apnea device designed for your condition.
+First, your doctor needs to make sure you are a good candidate for oral appliance therapy, by way of a sleep study.
 From there, you’ll be directed to a sleep dentist to determine the right appliance after performing a short examination.
-A dentist will perform an impression of your teeth and jaw, send their findings to a lab, and see what is best for you.
+A dentist will take an impression of your teeth and jaw, send their findings to a lab, and see what is best for you.

 Costs for Sleep Apnea Treatment

-Typically the average cost for sleep apnea treatment costs between $1,800 to $2,000.
-However, often your insurance will partially or fully cover these expenses.
+The average cost for sleep apnea treatment costs between $1,800 to $2,000.
+However, your insurance may cover these expenses fully or partially.
 This price includes the dental visits and mouthpieces required, such as adjustments and modifications to the device.